Nebraska Liberty Bell replica

 Admiring a job well done, Hulfish declared, “Now, I hope nobody tries to ring it.”

 The Nebraska Liberty Bell replica did ring out in the rotunda.
-Eleven years later, on May 1st, 1961, it was rung by governor Frank Morrison to commemorate the 20th anniversary of U.S. Saving Bonds.
+Eleven years later, on May 1, 1961, Governor Frank Morrison rang it to commemorate the 20th anniversary of U.S. Saving Bonds.

 As ringing the bell at full volume indoors would be deafening, it was likely tapped on the outer edge with a felt-covered hammer.

-The Nebraska Liberty bell’s residency on the Capitol rotunda floor was short-lived.
-Two days prior to Independence Day, 1964, the bell was moved out of the building, the same way it came in.
+The Nebraska Liberty Bell’s residency on the Capitol Rotunda floor was short-lived.
+Two days before Independence Day, 1964, the bell was moved out of the building the same way it came in.
 Once outside, it was boxed and padlocked like a giant gift to the people of Nebraska.
-The box was opened at noon on the fourth of July and the bell was rung for 20 minutes.
+The box was opened at noon on July 4, and the bell was rung for 20 minutes.
 Jerome Henn, commander of the Nebraska American Legion, did the honors.
-The bell was then returned to the Capitol rotunda, protecting it from the elements.
+The bell was then returned to the Capitol Rotunda, protecting it from the elements.

-The bell rang out again on Monday, May 2, 1966, along with most other state’s bells, to commemorate that year’s savings bond drive.
+The bell rang again on Monday, May 2, 1966, along with most other state bells, to commemorate that year’s savings bond drive.

-Ten years later, as the country desperately needed a shot of patriotism, the Liberty Bell was called upon again.
+Ten years later, the Liberty Bell was called upon again as the country desperately needed a shot of patriotism.
 The 1976 bicentennial celebration would see the bell hitting the road once more.
-Endorsed by the Nebraska and Iowa bicentennial commission, the Richman Gordman-sponsored community service project took the bell on a year-long tour of Nebraska.
+Endorsed by the Nebraska and Iowa Bicentennial Commission, the Richman Gordman-sponsored community service project took the bell on a year-long tour of Nebraska.
 The job this time was to raise spirits, not money.

 The Nebraska Liberty Bell never made it back home to the Capitol after the bicentennial tour.
 Instead, it was quietly, unceremoniously crated and stored away at the Nebraska Army National Guard facilities maintenance office in Lincoln.
 The eighties, nineties and Y2k came and went—and the bell remained in storage.
 Few missed it, except for some bell hunters who were unable to snap their picture with it and check Nebraska off their list.

-At a ceremony on February 2nd, 2005, Mayor Coleen Seng announced the Lincoln Cares program would provide the $15,000 in funding needed to build a shelter for the bell’s permanent display at the new Veterans Memorial Garden in Antelope Park.
+At a February 2, 2005 ceremony, Mayor Coleen Seng announced the Lincoln Cares program would provide the $15,000 in funding needed to build a shelter for the bell’s permanent display at the new Veterans Memorial Garden in Antelope Park.
 This was one of eight projects funded when an average of 6,600 Lincoln Electric Systems (LES) customers elected to add $1 to their monthly utility bill.
 Once again, Nebraskans did their part.
 Corporate sponsors sweetened the deal with 50-cent-per-dollar matches.

 While plans were being made for its permanent home, the Nebraska Liberty Bell added one more fascinating chapter to its storied history.
 In what may be the only case of a Liberty Bell replica residing in a baseball stadium, #48 spent the 2005 season with the Lincoln Saltdogs at Haymarket Park in downtown Lincoln.